niclabs/dtc/readme.md

 # How to configure

-The configuration file is named `config.yaml` and it can be in the current working directory or in `/etc/dtc/` folder. the structure is similar to this:
+The configuration file is named `config.yaml` and it can be in the current working directory or in `/etc/dtc/` folder. the structure is similar to the following (**PLEASE DO NOT USE THIS PUBLIC/PRIVATE KEY PAIR FOR THE SERVER**):

 ```yaml
 general: